TaimoorShabbir01/taimoorshabbir01.github.io/README.md

 This repository contains my **first personal portfolio website**, built to showcase my background, projects, and research interests.

-I want to express my gratitude to [Usama](https://github.com/usamajahangir) 🙌 for creating such an amazing project and allowing me to fork and use it as a foundation.
+I want to express my gratitude to [Usama Jahangir](https://github.com/usamajahangir) 🙌 for creating such an amazing project and allowing me to fork and use it as a foundation.
 This version is serving as a **temporary portfolio** while I continue working on building my own fully customized portfolio project from scratch.

----

 ---

 ## 📌 Pages
 - **About** – Short introduction